 - Ask your ESP (Email Service Provider) for a private IP address.
-Most likely you are hosted on a shared IP address, which increases your chance of being blacklisted if someone on that IP is earmarked as a spammer.
+Most likely you are hosted on a shared IP address, this will increase your chance of being blacklisted if someone on that IP is earmarked as a spammer.

 - Does your ESP have reverse DNS for their MX records?
-I can’t imagine an ESP without this, but stuff happens.
-This is actually required by RFC 1912, Common DNS Operational and Configuration Errors.
+I can’t imagine an ESP without reverse DNS, however this does happen.
+This is a requirement. found in RFC 1912, Common DNS Operational and Configuration Errors.

 - Is your SPF record correct? https://support.dnsimple.com/articles/spf-record/